JCS: North Korea may have fired missile from submarine

 The U.S. State Department only said the two sides plan to "meet within the next week."

-The nuclear talks have been stalled since the breakdown of the summit between U.S. President Donald Trump and Kim in Hanoi in February.
+The nuclear talks have been stalled since the breakdown of the summit between U.S. President Donald Trump and North Korean leader Kim Jong-un in Hanoi in February.

-Analysts said the North could aim to strengthen its negotiating hand with the weapons tests.
+"[North Korea] appears to aim to strengthen its negotiating hand to the maximum," Defense Minister Jeong Kyeong-doo said Wednesday during an annual parliamentary audit.

-It is the 11th such round of launches by the North so far this year, as it has carried out a succession of missile or rocket firings since May after an 18-month hiatus.
-The last one took place on Sept.
-10 when it is believed to have test-fired two or three projectiles from what it dubbed its "super-large" multiple rocket launcher system.
+"It also appears to take into consideration multiple factors, including our military's demonstration of its latest military assets yesterday," he added.

 North Korea has intensified its criticism against South Korea for the introduction of such advanced weaponry, claiming that such a military buildup is aimed at destroying North Korea, and it is in violation of last year's inter-Korean military agreement that calls for halting hostility against each other.